ramosmicael/VidyoConnector-cordova/README.md

 >$ plugman platform add --platform_name ios

 #### After plugin added to the app
-In Xcode, click on project, in general add VidyoClientIOS.framework in "Embedded Binaries"
+In Xcode, click on project, in General settings, add the following to "Linked Frameworks and Libraries":
+- VidyoClientIOS.framework
+- AVFoundation.framework
+- AudioToolbox.framework
+- CoreLocation.framework
+- CoreMedia.framework
+- SystemConfiguration.framework
+- UIKit.framework

 Make sure you have an Entitlements file with :
 ```